 A lucrative business for ophthalmologists, PRK is a harmful, unnecessary eye surgery.
 PRK preceded LASIK, but then fell out of favor as LASIK was introduced.
-From the ophthalmologist's perspective, LASIK did not require as much chair time as PRK, and LASIK was more marketable than PRK.
-After widespread problems from LASIK came to light, PRK was reintroduced under new marketing terms such as "advanced surface ablation".
-We believe PRK will someday be abandoned once and for all to the junk heap of refractive surgeries.
+From the ophthalmologist-businessman's perspective, LASIK did not require as much chair time as PRK, and LASIK was more marketable than PRK.
+After widespread problems from LASIK came to light, PRK was reintroduced under new marketing terms such as "advanced surface ablation" and LASEK.
+We believe PRK and LASEK will someday be abandoned once and for all to the junk heap of refractive surgeries.

+WHAT IS PRK?
 PRK stands for photorefractive keratectomy.
 Like LASIK, the goal of PRK is to reduce or eliminate the need for glasses or contact lenses.
 PRK is similar to LASIK surgery in that a laser is used to burn away corneal tissue, which changes how light rays focus on the retina.
 The primary difference is that, in LASIK, a corneal flap is made with a blade or a laser to expose the corneal stroma to the laser.
-In PRK, the surface layer of the cornea, the epithelium, is scraped away or otherwise removed without cutting a flap.
-Epithelial cells regenerate over a period of several days after PRK; however, Bowman's membrane, which plays a vital role in health of the cornea, is permanently destroyed.
+In PRK, the surface layer of the cornea -- the epithelium -- is scraped away or otherwise removed without cutting a flap.
+Epithelial cells regenerate over a period of several days after PRK; however, Bowman's membrane, which plays a vital role in health of the cornea, is permanently destroyed in the ablated zone.
 Some ophthalmologists speculate that permanent destruction of Bowman's membrane during PRK may lead to late-onset complications, as Bowman's membrane is a protective barrier between the environment and the corneal stroma.

-Haze is a common complication of PRK.
+WHAT ARE THE RISKS OF PRK?
+Haze (scarring) is a common complication of PRK.
 To reduce risk of haze, many surgeons currently use a toxic substance called mitomycin-C (MMC) during PRK.
+MMC is a chemotherapy agent which results in cell death and is not FDA-approved for use with PRK.
 MMC has been reported to have long-term adverse effects on the eye.
 Here's a link to a collection of research articles on MMC.

-Pain, haze, chronic dry eyes, regression, and night vision problems are the most common complaints after PRK.
+Pain, haze, chronic dry eyes, regression, and night vision problems are the most common complaints after PRK and LASEK.
+All eyes experience persistent, accelerated loss of corneal cells after PRK.

 From the editor: Frequently I receive email from people who want to know if PRK is safer than LASIK.
 I am not a doctor, so I can only offer my personal viewpoint as a layperson.